 |Let’s see.
 I’m reliable—I was so consistent in updating patient’s charts that I was promoted to a position responsible for training new hires.
 I’m very cheerful—Studies show that positivity can have a huge effect on patient recovery times, so I smile often and crack jokes whenever the time is right.
 And I’m energetic—In my last position at a long term care facility, I was single-handedly caring for up to 15 patients per shift.
 That required me to move fast while still paying attention to small details.|

 Wow—Now that’s an answer.

-Highly relevant, honest, and with evidence to back it all up.
+Highly relevant, honest, solid work experience and with evidence to back it all up.